Bandyer/Bandyer-Cordova-Plugin/README.md

             // optional you can disable one or more of the following capabilities, by default callkit is enabled
             iosConfig: {
                 callkitEnabled: true, // enable callkit on iOS 10+
-                fakeCapturerFileName: null // set this property to be able to execute on an ios simulator },
+                fakeCapturerFileName: null, // set this property to be able to execute on an ios simulator
+                voipNotificationKeyPath: 'keypath_to_bandyer_data' //this property is **required** if you enabled VoIP notifications in your app
+            },
             // optional you can disable one or more of the following capabilities, by default all additional modules are enabled
             androidConfig: {